nhaselton/Toybox/shitthatsbroken.md

 Step sound effect (I can't figure out how to add it without the player becoming sluggish and the sfx rapid firing) Pickup sound effect (same as above)
-Sometimes pushing a block into a hole will trigger a block away from the hole